etrandafir93/model-based-testing-practice/README.md

     # ...
 ```

-## Testcontainers
+## 3. Testcontainers

 At this point, we could start the application and databases manually for testing, but this would be tedious.
 Instead, let's use Testcontainers' [`DockerComposeContainer`](https://java.testcontainers.org/modules/docker_compose/) to automate this with our Docker Compose file during the testing phase.

 In this example, we'll use Jqwik as our JUnit 5 test runner.
-Firstly, let's add the Jqwik and Testcontainers dependencies to your _pom.xml_:
+Firstly, let's add the Jqwik and Testcontainers dependencies to our _pom.xml_:

 ```xml
 <dependency>